 Did you know that researchers have found a decrease in cervical cancer rates of between 40 and 60 percent in women following a plant-based diet such as Genesis 1:29?
 As Hallelujah Diet previously reported, even the The American Academy for Cancer Research has emphasized the impact that a plant-based eating plan can have on preventing cancers specific in women including cervical cancer.
 This is because the vitamins and minerals found within these foods are aids in not only protecting the healthy cells in the body, but creating new ones as well.

-One woman who shared her testimony with Hallelujah Diet is Patricia D. who was diagnosed with Stage III cancer of the cervix at the age of 37.
+One woman who shared her testimony with Hallelujah Diet is Patricia D. who was diagnosed with Carcinoma in situ Level III of the cervix at the age of 37.
 Though she was advised to have surgery to remove parts of her cervix where the cancer had spread, Patricia wanted to explore other ideas as she was still keen on bringing children into the world.
 With the recommendation from her mother, she reached out to a local Hallelujah Acres trained Health Minister and began learning about the Hallelujah Diet.

 Just four weeks after beginning a diet of primarily raw, plant-based foods, a biopsy of Patricia’s cervix found no trace of cancer and cervical cells that were only somewhat dysplastic.